semibroiled/aqua-meme-ge-js/README.md

-# Meme JS Repo wholly dedicated to the onand only useless goddess
+# Meme JS Repo wholly dedicated to the one and only useless goddess